elixir-webrtc/ex_webrtc/guides/intro.md

 end
 ```

-Now we are ready to handle the incoming RTP packets.
+We are ready to handle the incoming RTP packets!

-> #### PeerConnection state {: .info}
-> Before we can send anything on a PeerConnection, it's state must change to `connected` which is signaled
-> by the `{:ex_webrtc, _from, {:connection_state_change, :connected}}`.
-In this particular example we want
-> to send packets on the very same PeerConnection that we received the packets from, thus it must be connected
-> from the first RTP packet received.

 ```elixir
 @impl true